zerodytrash/TikTok-Live-Connector/README.md

 ## Accessing TikTok LIVE Routes

 The `WebcastWebClient` object is used to access TikTok's internal API routes.
 This object is available via the `webClient` property of the `TikTokLiveConnection` object.

 The following routes come bundled with the client:

-- `fetchRoomInfo: FetchRoomInfoRoute;`
+- `connection.webClient.fetchRoomInfo` - An instance of FetchRoomInfoRoute
-- `sendRoomChat: SendRoomChatRoute;`
+- `connection.webClient.sendRoomChat` - An instance of SendRoomChatRoute
-- `fetchRoomInfoFromApiLive: FetchRoomInfoFromApiLiveRoute;`
+- `connection.webClient.fetchRoomInfoFromApiLive` - An instance of FetchRoomInfoFromApiLiveRoute`
-- `fetchRoomInfoFromHtml: FetchRoomInfoFromHtmlRoute;`
+- `connection.webClient.fetchRoomInfoFromHtml` - An instance of FetchRoomInfoFromHtmlRoute`
-- `fetchSignedWebSocketFromEuler: FetchSignedWebSocketFromEulerRoute;`
+- `connection.webClient.fetchSignedWebSocketFromEuler` - An instance of FetchSignedWebSocketFromEulerRoute`
-- `fetchRoomIdFromEuler: FetchRoomIdFromEulerRoute;`
+- `connection.webClient.fetchRoomIdFromEuler` - An instance of FetchRoomIdFromEulerRoute`
-- `fetchRoomInfoFromEuler: FetchRoomInfoFromEulerRoute;`
+- `connection.webClient.fetchRoomInfoFromEuler` - An instance of FetchRoomInfoFromEulerRoute`

 ## Accessing 3rd-Party Routes

 The `WebcastWebClient` comes bundled with an instance of `EulerSigner`, a 3rd-party library that provides the WebSocket connection URL used to connect to TikTok LIVE.

 This is publicly accessible via `connection.webClient.webSigner` and exposes additional 3rd-party routes related to TikTok LIVE.

 ### Example 1: Fetching Rate Limits